 This follow-up behavioral question is meant to shed light on your sense of humility, self-reflection, and willingness to learn from experiences.

-You’ll be able to provide the best answer by thinking it through ahead of time.
+You can provide the best answer by thinking it through beforehand.
 For example, maybe you overlooked a documentation requirement that resulted in miscommunication or extra work for others on your team.
 Give a forthright account of your error but describe what you learned from the situation and how it informs your career today.
 Providing an honest, detailed answer won’t undermine your candidacy.
-On the contrary, it can boost your chances by showing you know all too well the importance of a trait that’s central to the healthcare role you’re now pursuing.
+On the contrary, it can boost your chances by showing you know all too well the importance of a trait central to the health care role you’re now pursuing.

 Craft your perfect resume in minutes